Loose, rocky terrain on the descent from Ball Pass

 The Ball Pass Crossing is much more physically demanding than the Ball Pass Summit Trek, please read carefully to ensure this is the option you want.

 The Ball Pass Crossing is a challenging 3 day alpine traverse of the Mount Cook Range from the Tasman to the Hooker Valley.
-The hiking route on the first day follows the Ball Ridge, high above the Tasman Glacier, and opposite the mighty Caroline Face of Mount Cook, New Zealand's highest ice face.
-You will spend two nights at the private Caroline Hut at 1820m/6000ft, using the middle day to climb Kaitiaki Peak (2222m), explore the Ball Glacier, and get familiar with crampons and ice-axe.
-On the third day you cross Ball Pass (2121m) and make the long (1000m) and steep descent into the Hooker Valley.
+The trekking route on the first day climbs up onto the Ball Ridge, high above the Tasman Glacier, and opposite the mighty Caroline Face of Mount Cook, New Zealand's highest ice face.
+You will spend two nights at the private Caroline Hut at 1820m/6000ft, using the middle day to climb Kaitiaki Peak (2222m), explore the Ball Glacier, and practise using crampons and ice-axe.
+On the third day you cross Ball Pass (2121m) and make a steep descent into the Hooker Valley before crossing back over the Mount Cook Range via Mabel Col (2050m) to return to the Tasman Valley.

 This trekking trip focuses on the additional challenge of a long third day, which requires a higher level of fitness and agility and more time is spent up-skilling participants on the second day in preparation for the crossing on the final day.
 This is an excellent introduction to mountaineering and a good opportunity to familiarise yourself with using crampons and ice axe.
 Participants need have a significant amount of hiking experience, be good on their feet and have a high level of fitness.